LAMPSPUC/StateSpaceModels.jl/README.md

 ## Installation

-This package is registered in METADATA so you will can do `Pkg.add` it as follows:
+This package is registered in METADATA so you can `Pkg.add` it as follows:
 ```julia
 pkg> add StateSpaceModels
 ```